carlreinecken/markdown-structure-to-json/README.md

 # markdown-structure-to-json

 Convert a markdown file or string to json, which keeps the structered elements and nesting.
 So far only headers (atx) and lists (\*, +, -, 1.) are recognized as structural elements.
-Anything else will be ignored and just passed through as content.
+Anything else will be ignored and just passed through as paragraph.

 ## Example